Best Fintech API For Finance Software

 • When it comes to in-person card processing, it charges $0.05 plus 2.7% for each successful credit card transaction.

-3.2 MangoPay (Payment Provider)
+4.2 MangoPay (Payment Provider)

-MangoPay is a fintech API that is used by many fintech companies because it offers multiple currency payments with the help of various local payment methods.
+MangoPay is a fintech API that is used by many fintech companies because it offers multiple currencies payments with the help of various local payment methods.
 In this API, all the payment flows and commissions are automated and this is possible because of one single contract of MangoPay.
 It is designed in such a way that developers can easily integrate the payment solution on the business platform and this is because of the open-source SDKs.

 Pricing: